jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 16k is a good default value that works well for every VM.

 **The main difference between recordsize and datasets is, that this is a fixed and rather small value**.
 If you zvol for VM uses 16k as volblocksize, every single write will be a 16k block!
 Every one.
-Even if you write 128k, it will only write multiple 16k chunk blocks.
+Even if you write 1MB, it will write multiple 16k chunk blocks.
 This is very different from datasets, which use record size, which is not a static but a max value!
 Since "the problem with RAIDZ" especially applies to smaller writes, like you saw in the datatset example above, this problem all of a sudden gets huge with VMs!
+Because now we force every write to be only 16k in size.

 In theory, you want to have writes that exactly match your volblocksize.
 For MySQL or MariaDB, this would be 16k.
 But because you can't predict compression, and compression works very well for stuff like MySQL, you can't predict the size of the writes.